VirologyCharite/2025-berlin-python-course/README.md

 Being able to write code is really a general skill that is likely to be of use to you no matter what your occupation is.

-Everyone was a complete beginner.
+_Everyone_ was once a complete beginner.

 ## Course aims